-3. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit a Tier 2 Advice Letter within 45 days of the date of issuance of this decision, that demonstrates their compliance with Section 4.1.3 of this decision to facilitate acceleration interconnections for key locations, customers, and/or facilities.
-Each Advice Letter shall specifically propose plans to acquire additional staff as needed to fulfill the goals of Section 4.1.3 of this decision, and describe the expedited resiliency review process along with corresponding timelines, in addition to what types of projects will qualify for this process.
-In this Advice Letter submittal, PG&E, SCE, and SDG&E shall reference compliance with this decision pursuant to Ordering Paragraph 3.
+- 3. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit a Tier 2 Advice Letter within 60 days of the date of issuance of this decision, that demonstrates their compliance with the interconnection staffing requirements described in Section 4.1.3 of this decision.
+Each Advice Letter shall specifically propose plans to acquire additional staff as needed, or the internal process changes needed, to fulfill the goals of Section 4.1.3 of this decision.
+In this Advice Letter submittal, PG&E, SCE, and SDG&E shall reference compliance with this decision pursuant to Ordering Paragraph 3. - 4.
+Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit compliance filing on February 15, 2021 in this proceeding and to Energy Division at energydivisioncentralfiles@cpuc.ca.gov, thatdescribes the results of the required actions described under Section 4.1.3.
+The utilities are ordered to discuss, with Energy Division, what specific information is necessary before filing the compliance filing.
+Nevertheless, items that must be reported in this compliance filing shall include: (a) description of the number of projects that utilized the interconnection proposals adopted in this decision;; (b) the success in meeting Rule 21 interconnection timeliness; (c) if any project experienced a delay, the utility shall provide an explanation about why the project was delayed; and (d) the utilities shall track the number and type of projects that use the template-based interconnection process adopted in Interconnection Proposal 1.
+In this advice letter submittal,

-4. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit information only filings on February 15, 2021 in this proceeding, that: (a) describe the results of the expedited interconnection process under Section 4.1.3; (b) describe the number of projects that utilized the expedited interconnection process; (c) the success in meeting the expedited timeliness; and (d) if any project experienced a delay, the utility shall provide an explanation about why the project was delayed.
-In this advice letter submittal, PG&E, SCE, and SDG&E shall reference compliance with this decision pursuant to Ordering Paragraph 4.
+PG&E, SCE, and SDG&E shall reference compliance with this decision pursuant to Ordering Paragraph 4.